Smooth (Santana song): Chart performance

-By June 1, "Smooth" was leaked and played by some radio stations before its official release.
-The single became a chart-topping hit in 1999, spending 12 consecutive weeks at number one on the Billboard Hot 100 beginning with the week of October 23, 1999.
-It was the first chart-topping song in Carlos Santana's long-running career, rising higher than Santana's previous biggest hit, "Black Magic Woman", which peaked at number four in 1971.
+By June 1, 1999, "Smooth" was leaked and played by some radio stations before its official release.
+The single became a chart-topping hit that summer, spending 12 consecutive weeks at number one on the Billboard Hot 100 beginning with the week of October 23, 1999.
+It was the first chart-topping hit in Carlos Santana's long-running career, peaking higher than his previously-biggest hit, "Black Magic Woman" (1971) which had peaked at number four.
 "Smooth" stayed in the top 10 of the Billboard Hot 100 for 30 weeks and the top 100 for 58 weeks.

 In the United Kingdom, "Smooth" first charted at number 75 on the UK Singles Chart in October 1999.
 After a full release on March 20, 2000, it peaked at number three, spending eight weeks in the top 40.
 The song also peaked at number three in Ireland in March 2000, spending ten weeks on the Irish Singles Chart.
 It remains Santana's highest-charting single in both the UK and Ireland.
-The song also peaked at number one in Canada for a week, number two in Greece, number four in Australia, and number nine in Austria.
+The song also peaked at number one in Canada for a week, number two for six weeks, and was on the charts for 51 weeks.
+It was number two in Greece, number four in Australia, and number nine in Austria.
 It reached the top 40 in an additional seven countries: Belgium, Finland, France, Germany, the Netherlands, New Zealand, and Switzerland.

 Legacy

 On Billboard magazine's rankings of the top songs of the first 50 years of the Billboard Hot 100 singles chart, "Smooth" was ranked as the number-two song overall and the number-one rock song in the history of the chart.

 In the 21st century, particularly during the summer of 2016, the song became the subject of several internet memes.
 Writing for MTV.com, Sasha Geffen compared the situation to similar resurgences of "All Star" by Smash Mouth and "One Week" by the Barenaked Ladies, going on to attribute the song's popularity to "the merits of its vocal absurdity."
 They wrote, "There's something ridiculous about how eagerly Rob Thomas lays his earnest alt-rock croon over Santana's guitar, sweating out lines about how his 'Spanish Harlem Mona Lisa' is 'just like the ocean under the moon' without a hint of self-consciousness or irony".
-In 2017, Tanya Sichynsky of The Washington Post similarly opined that, "The opening lyric 'Man, it's a hot one,'... is a punch line that requires no set-up."